rterrado/strawberry-js/README.md

 # strawberry-js
-What happens in 1 minute?
-60 seconds have passed, and a new JavaScript framework appears!
+What happens in 1 minute? a new JavaScript framework appears!